Refresher on bash with Orange Pi specifics

 - The

-command stands for change directory.
+cdcommand stands for change directory.
 It allows you to navigate to a different directory in the file system.
 You can specify the path of the directory you want to go to as an argument.
-For example,cd /
+For example,cd /will take you to the root directory, which is the topmost level of the file system.
+You can also usecd ..to go up one level in the directory hierarchy, orcd ~to go to your home directory.
+Here is an example:

 pi@orangepi:~$ cd / # change to the root directory